Helping women master fitness over 40 and healthy nutrition, and gratitude.

 Rather than working for a gym, I decided to open my own.

-By this point I had built a beautiful, state-of-the-art gym in my house, which went through 2 more renovations and could accommodate up to 9 women at once.
+By this point I had built a beautiful, state-of-the-art gym, which went through 2 more renovations and could accommodate up to 9 women at once.

 That led me to what I believe was the final piece of what I call “The Trinity”: Mind, Body, and Spirit.

-With these three keys, I started Grateful Fitness and dedicated my business to not only teach women how to be fit, but how to use a spirit of gratefulness to stay that way.
+With these three keys, I rebranded Grateful Fitness and dedicated my business to not only teach women how to be fit, but how to use a spirit of gratefulness to stay that way.

 Grateful Fitness was born out of my own necessity to live well and still have time to enjoy life.
 It began with practicing gratitude.
 Grateful Fitness is a way of life that embraces mindful practices to make fitness and intuitive eating a lifestyle.
 Living the Grateful Fitness way is based on owning our uniqueness, feeling worthy, and embracing our imperfections.